kubecost/docs/aws-cur-setup.md

 1. The IAM permissions will utilize AWS [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets
 1. The configuration of Kubecost will be done using [cloud-integration.json](https://docs.kubecost.com/install-and-configure/install/cloud-integration/multi-cloud) and not via Kubecost UI (following infrastructure as code practices)

-## Overview of Kubecost Cost and Usage Report integration
+## Overview of Kubecost CUR integration

 This guide is a one-time setup per AWS Payer Account and is typically one per organization.
 It can be automated, but may not be worth the effort given that it will not be needed again.